 To process academic payroll, we use a combination of PDF payroll forms submitted into our Google Form and electronic data entered into ASIS (Arts & Science Information System).
 Please note that ASIS is primarily used to appoint adjuncts, graders and course assistants each semester.

 Three (3) types of PDF forms are used, depending on the nature of the payroll appointment:

 To add a new appointment to an employee or student who is already employed at the University

 - Payroll Change Request (PCR) – aka Turnaround Document (TAD)

 To request changes to an existing appointment, such as a compensation increase or accounting change

-Once these forms are completed they must be dropped off (in hardcopy) with supporting documentation to our office:
+Once these forms are completed they must be submitted electronically into our Google Form with supporting documentation to our office.